 We are delighted to offer on this day the workshops that were originally scheduled for the Spring Conference 2020!
 You can register for one of the following items:

-2) HOW TO WRITE A CONFERENCE ABSTRACT
+1) HOW TO WRITE A GOOD ABSTRACT

-/ Professor Dr. Koert van Bekkum
+/ Professor Dr. Koert van Bekkum (TUK/ETF)

 / Dr. Anna Tijsseling (Academic Authenticity)

 When working on a large research project (such as a or PhD or research master thesis) most of us encounter periods of struggle and stress.
 Though we could choose for supporting thoughts and self-empathy during these times, somehow most people simply deal with a negativity bias.
-My working hypothesis is that when we suffer a highly intelligent and sensitive human beings, we suffer most from self-criticism, our internal dialogue.
+My working hypothesis is that when we suffer as highly intelligent and sensitive human beings, we suffer most from self-criticism, our internal dialogue.

 If self-defeating dynamics go undetected and uncared for, chances are that you are to a certain extent at war with yourself.
 Instead of enjoying your (work) life, those thoughts easily help you spiral into negative thinking: “Why bother?
 You’ll mess up anyway,” or, “Who do you think you are to do this (project)?”
-In this workshop, we’ll address our internal landscape both creatively and with a sense of humor.
-You’ll leave the workshop with a map of your internal landscape and enhanced skills for practicing self-empathy.
+In this workshop, we’ll address our internal landscape both creatively and with a sense of humour.
+You’ll leave the workshop with a map of your internal landscape and enhanced skills for practising self-empathy.
 By participating in this workshop, you will be invited to step off the battleground for a couple of hours, and really value all of the voices speaking to you internally, even the most judgmental ones.
 What do they have to say?
 And what can you do to start nurturing a more empathic internal dialogue immediately?

 – Enhancing your skills in nurturing self-empathy